rancher/vagrant/README.md

 To use this you must have vagrant installed, which can be obtained from www.vagrantup.com

 clone the directory and then run **vagrant up**

+This has been tested with vagrant 1.9.1 and VirtualBox 5.0.32.
+If you experience issues with the networking it is likely related to running an older version.